|

 completed, some in the the process of completion.
 His whole studio

-reeked of paint.
-Wonderful !
+reeked of the sweet smell of paint.
+Absolutely wonderful !
 Then I was introduced.
 Edmund was the most

 kind and generous purveyor of art wisdom I could have imagined.
 He